ThingHz/SHT31-temperature-and-humidity/README.md

   - Provides you real time analytics and stats using Thing Speak API
   - The sensor data can also be seen in Web Server hosted by the device
   - Task Scheduler are used to Schedule the task like fetching data from sensors, hosting a web server, posting the readings to cloud
-  - It uses I2C protocol to fetch the sensor reading which are more accurate, expandableand scalable
+  - It uses I2C protocol to fetch the sensor reading which are more accurate, expandable and scalable
   - sleep mode when device is idle or no task callback is called.
   - effective task scheduling provide hastle free usage

-## Parts Used
+## Hardware Specification
   - [Adafruit esp8266 Huzzah board](https://www.adafruit.com/product/2471)
   - [Huzzah Board Shield](https://shop.controleverything.com/products/adafruit-huzzah-esp8266-breakout-with-usb-and-i2c-expansion-port)
   - [SHT31 Sensor module](https://shop.controleverything.com/products/humidity-and-temperature-sensor-2-rh-0-3-c)